kubernetes-sigs/external-dns/docs/tutorials/aws.md

 ### Node IAM Role

 In this method, you can attach a policy to the Node IAM Role.
 This will allow nodes in the Kubernetes cluster to access Route53 zones, which allows ExternalDNS to update DNS records.
-Given that this allows all containers to access Route53, not just ExternalDNS, running on the node with these privileges, this method is not recommended, and is only suitable for limited limited test environments.
+Given that this allows all containers to access Route53, not just ExternalDNS, running on the node with these privileges, this method is not recommended, and is only suitable for limited test environments.

 If you are using eksctl to provision a new cluster, you add the policy at creation time with: